Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 2. CLI validates arguments and sends request to Backend API
 3. Backend validates request and retrieves repository information
 4. Backend schedules jobs and assigns them to available Workers
-5. Workers execute jobs in containers and stream results back
+5. Workers execute jobs in containers and send status updates to Backend via REST API
+6. Workers stream logs to Backend using WebSockets
-6. Backend collects results and updates pipeline status
+7. Backend collects results and updates pipeline status
-7. CLI polls or receives webhook notification of completion
+8. CLI polls or receives webhook notification of completion
-8. CLI displays results to the user
+9. CLI displays results to the user

 ### 4.2 Reporting Flow